wsalles/flask-restful-template/README.md

 >
 > **Note:** I decided to remove the `jwt_required` decorator to avoid complexity in this project, but it's easy to put
 > in again.
 Therefore, it isn't necessary to generate a token for these tests.
+>
+> **Exception:** With my studies in JWT, I included it only in the class People: PUT and DELETE methods.

 Now you can play with creating, removing and updating people, e.g: